Waring Research Scholarship

 How to Apply

-- Discuss your research project with faculty at the UWG Anthropology Department.
+- Discuss your research project with faculty at the UWG Anthropology Program.
 Applications for Waring Research Scholarship Applications need approval of a UWG Anthropology faculty member and confirmation that the faculty member will mentor your project throughout the year.

 What to Include in Your Application